PvrkFvmily/project-2/README.md

 ---
 ##  API
-My choice api is ACNH API which is a free RESTful API.
+My choice of api is ACNH API which is a free RESTful API.
 It has information of critters, fossils, art, music, furniture, and villagers.
 But for this project I'll focusing on villager's information. "https://acnhapi.com/v1a/villagers" will give information of all villagers in an array.

 ---
 ## ERD